jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 MTBindingSim can plot curves for several binding models.
 For a detailed description of the math used to generate the curves, please see the `Binding Model Mathematics chapter <$(DOCS):BindingModels>`_.
-Note that all models use the dissociation constant K\ :sub:`D`\ .
+Note that all models use the dissociation constant, K\ :sub:`D`\ .

 First Order Binding
 -------------------

-First order binding simulates binding under standard first order conditions where on A interacts with one MT and all A-MT interactions are identical.
+First order binding simulates binding under standard first order conditions where one A interacts with one MT, and all A-MT interactions are identical.

-Screen shot of first order and inputs
+**Screen shot:** first order and inputs

-In first order binding you need to input the total concentration of A (or MT) and the K\ :sub:`D`\ and the binding ratio.
-Both of these must be positive numbers.
+For first order binding, you need to input the total concentration of A (or MT), the K\ :sub:`D`\ , and the binding ratio.
+All of these must be positive numbers.

 Traditional Cooperativity